 + Career Highlights

 - Trial counsel in Bruen v University of Calgary (2018 ABQB 26) where the defence team brought a successful motion for non-suit after a week of trial in an action involving a novel duty of care argument.
+The decision was upheld on appeal (2019 ABCA 211).

 - Defence counsel for a professional hockey player in a personal injury action where the damages claimed exceed $10 million.